imaashu0486/Astra-Chatbot-GeminiBased/README.md

 # Astra Chat (Gemini Multimodal Chatbot)

-A polished, ChatGPT-style Gemini chatbot with multimodal context (text, documents, and images), clean UX, and session memory.
+A polished, Gemini-style Gemini chatbot with multimodal context (text, documents, and images), clean UX, and session memory.
 Built as a portfolio-ready demo with production-minded structure and error handling.

 ## 🌐 Live Demo